marco-willi/camera-trap-data-pipeline/docs/pre_processing.md

-delete | the selected images will be deleted timechange | the time of the selected images will be changed (see below) ok | do nothing invalid | do nothing, but keep invalid flag
+delete | the selected images will be deleted timechange | the time of the selected images will be changed (see below) ok | do nothing invalidate | remove the image from further processing (but do not delete)

 4. To add new actions simply create a new row in the csv.